Leiven/Leiven.github.io/README.md

 # How to Host and Format a Resume

-A guide on how to host and format a resumé using [Markdown](https://www.markdownguide.org/cheat-sheet/) and [GitHub pages](https://pages.github.com/).
+A guide on how to host and format a resume using [Markdown](https://www.markdownguide.org/cheat-sheet/) and [GitHub pages](https://pages.github.com/).

 # Getting Started